Myr-13/mmoteexd/README.md

 Maybe this readme will be better someday...

-You can follow updates on out [discord server](https://discord.gg/eJwGMHsYPJ)
+You can follow updates on our [discord server](https://discord.gg/eJwGMHsYPJ)

 Building on windows
 -------------------